Rediscovering America

 About Me

 I therefore wanted to rediscover America, so I set out on long road trips that reflected my personal journey of discovery.
-The resulting book will be a socio-political historical travelogue, The Country I Left Behind.
+The resulting memoir is a socio-political historical travelogue, The Country I Left Behind: Conversations Across America.

 My interest in history and politics framed my exploration.
 I visited places that I’d been before and new places that interested me.
 I listened to what people said, their views, and what underpined their thinking.
 I visited old friends to renew connections, shared stories and got their take on what’s happened over the past 50 years.
 I found out what’s changed and explored what caused this change.
 I got a glimpse of the future too.

 My challenge was to listen, not to advocate.
 I wanted to hear all views, all perspectives from across the country.
-I took trains, buses and planes, rented cars, cadged lifts.
+I took trains, buses and planes, rented cars and rode bikes, cadged lifts.
 But unlike my travels in the 1960s, I didn’t hitchhike.

 Through all this, I wanted to keep an open mind – to understand people and circumstances I encountered, and to see what this told me about both America and me.
 I blogged under the broad categories of the conversations I had, the history I explored, and the travels I took.
-I also wrote daily diaries on Facebook, and offered comment on LinkedIn.
+I also wrote daily diaries on Facebook, offered comment on LinkedIn, and published my pictures on Instagram.

 Campaign of Two Halves